elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 This is a lie.
 And it is a dangerous lie, because a statue cannot teach us anything about being human.

-The man who sat on that camel at Arafat was not a being of light.
-He was a man of sweat and tears.
-He was an orphan in a society that despised the weak.
+The man who sat on that camel at Arafat ==was not a being of light.
+He was a man of sweat and tears.== He was an orphan in a society that despised the weak.
 He was a father who had buried his own children, weeping so openly at the grave of his son Ibrahim that his companions were shocked by his raw, human grief.

 He knew what it meant to be hungry.
 During the years of persecution in Mecca, when his clan was boycotted and starved, he tied two flat stones to his stomach to dull the physical pangs of hunger.
 He knew what it meant to be terrified.
 When the first revelation descended upon him in the Cave of Hira, he did not stride down the mountain in triumph.
-He crawled home, trembling, terrified for his sanity, begging his wife Khadijah to "Cover me, cover me!"
+He ==crawled== home, trembling, ==terrified for his sanity, begging== his wife Khadijah to "Cover me, cover me!"

 He was a man forged in fire.
 The principles he laid down in his final sermon—of mercy, of justice, of restraint—were not theories he debated in a comfortable salon.
 They were hard-won truths he had extracted from a life of brutal hardship.